 I have been loved and served out of duty, and I have been loved and served out of affection.
 I will take duty if I can't get affection, but I sure prefer it when people actually like me, rather than when they do things for me just because they feel it is their duty.

 One of my problems when I was younger was that I did not feel that I was loved.
 My father had a duty to love me, but he neglected it entirely.
-He let me starve while he ate my baby food, and I developed malnutrition as a result.
-My mother went to a pharmacist after I had been three days without food, and begged credit so that she could buy milk.
-When she fed it to me, I kept throwing up because I had gone so long without food in my stomach.
 My father sometimes felt sentimental towards me, which perhaps was a phileo love, but in a very small proportion.
-When his needs were weighed against mine, his mattered more to him.
+When his needs were weighed against his children's, his mattered more to him.
 I suppose that could be an argument for how agapao is superior to phileo, and I certainly would have appreciated some agapao, if I could not get the phileo.
 I forgive him, though.
-I witnessed to him and prayed for his salvation, and I have good reason to believe that he received Yehoshua as his Saviour before he died.
+I witnessed to him and prayed for his salvation, and I have good reason to believe that he received Yeshua as his Saviour before he died.

 What was the result of this type of upbringing?
 I knew I was obligated to my mother, but I did not care.
 For a while, I did not even feel any affection towards her.
 I just wanted to get away from her.
 I think this is why a lot of people run away from God.
 They do not feel that He likes them or sees anything lovable about them.

-Oddly, though, this was not how sinners who had actual contact with Yehoshua felt about Him.
-Yehoshua was frequently criticized by the religious leaders of His day because He let sinners hang out around Him and He even visited them in their homes.
-He went and had dinner with a tax collecter and the tax collector's outcast friends.
-He not only spoke to women in public (Jewish men generally thought it was beneath their dignity to speak to even their own wife, daughter, or sister in public), but He even spoke to women who were prostitutes or had formerly been prostitutes.
+Oddly, though, this was not how sinners who had actual contact with Yeshua felt about Him.
+Yeshua was frequently criticized by the religious leaders of His day because He let sinners hang out around Him and He even visited them in their homes.
+He went and had dinner with a tax collector and the tax collector's outcast friends.
+He not only spoke to women in public (Jewish men generally thought it was beneath their dignity to speak to even their own wife, daughter, or sister in public), but He spoke to women who were prostitutes or had formerly been prostitutes.
 Sometimes He even let them touch Him!

 When I was eighteen, I was so depressed about how I was being treated by a guy whom I was obsessed with that I thought about committing suicide.
 I phoned a Christian friend and he said, "Think of the people it would hurt if you were to do that; think of your mother."
 I could not relate to that example.
 I knew my mother loved me, but felt she did so only because it was her duty.
 I thought, though, of my friend Bonnie.
 Bonnie had done things for me that she was not obligated to do.
 I felt that she truly loved me.
 For her sake, because I knew she would feel disappointed and sad over my death, I gave up the idea of committing suicide.

-In retrospect, it could be that Bonnie did what she did for me because she considered it her Christian duty, but that was good enough for me at the time.
+In retrospect, it could be that Bonnie helped me because she considered it her Christian duty, but that was good enough for me at the time.
+She was not my blood relative, owed me nothing, and was not obligated to do anything for me.
 It was not enough to get me to stop hitchhiking, though.
 Bonnie said to me, "Lanny, there is no reason why you should have to hitchhike."
 She was telling me that I should feel free to ask other Christians to give me a ride to church.
 She considered it the duty of people who had cars to provide safe rides to church for their brothers and sisters in Christ, and particularly the sisters, who were more vulnerable to being assaulted.

 Generally, after that, I did ask people to pick me up on their way to church.
 Sometimes, I even asked people to go out of their way to give me a ride.
 But I did not stop the dangerous practice of hitchhiking to get to work until a few months after I started dating the man I married.
 For the first time in my life, someone was in love with me.
 He liked to spend time with me and we saw each other every day, even if ten minutes was all we could fit in because of the shifts we were working.
 I realized that he would be devastated if I was raped or killed while hitchhiking, so I stopped doing it.
 He was quite willing to give me a ride to work or anywhere else at any time, not only to keep me safe, but also so that he could spend time with me.
 He liked me!